DedanOpiyo/code-challenge-coffee-shop/README.md

             raise TypeError("customer must be an instance of Customer class") self._customer = customer
     ```
-the customer setter validates customer attribute implementation. it accepts an argument, and validates whether it is a Customer instance. if it is, the class attribute is set to the instance as a private attribute(self._customer), notice the undescore preceding customer.
+The customer setter validates customer attribute implementation.
+It accepts an argument and validates whether it is a Customer instance.
+If it is, the class attribute is set to the instance as a private attribute(self._customer).
+Notice the underscore preceding customer.

-To get the customer instance, we can invoke the customer property. accessing order.customer, returns the _customer attribute (a Customer instance).
+To get the customer instance, we can invoke the customer property.
+Accessing order.customer, yields/returns the _customer attribute (a Customer instance).

-The exact same logic applies for coffee property.
+The same logic applies to coffee property.

 ``` coffee.py
     def orders(self):